penguinLiang/ZeldaTeamMirror/readme.md

 ## Sprint 4 Details

-We started tracking our bugs as issues instead of using Discord and GitHub issues, that way they were easier to keep track of.
+We started tracking our bugs as issues instead of using Discord and GitHub issues, as that way they were easier to keep track of and manage.

 Chase implemented the HUD, the environment and menu music, weapon use sounds, the bombable walls, the old man room puzzle, the room transition animation, and the game state agent.
 Chase helped Quinn with projectile collision handling and activatable doors.
 Chase also fixed several bugs, including the _case of the missing sand_ and the _bummed out boomerang_ (it just kind of stopped, but now it keeps going!).

-Jarred created the sword projectile with particle effect, the HUD and pause screen sprite factories, the fireball projectile, the enemy-dropped items, the hurt/death sounds, environment sound effects, and activatable items.
+Jarred created the sword projectile with particle effect, the HUD and pause screen sprite factories, the fireball projectile from the old man, the enemy-dropped items and the relative chance to drop specific items, the hurt/death sounds, environment sound effects, and activatable items.
 Jarred removed the useless doors in the debug rooms.
 Jarred also removed the items from the starting room, updated the keybindings, and made the damage system more accurate to the original game.

 Steven improved the background music's loop and Link's movement to be more accurate to the original game by aligning it on the tile grid.
 Steven added the old man and the aquamentus' attacks, fixed the missing dialogue in the old man's room, added item pickup sounds, and completely overhauled the enemy AI to be as accurate to the game as possible.
+Steven also helped Henry with activatable blocks and Quinn with the projectile implementation.

-Quinn established the projectile deployment system and collision handling, setup the entire sound management system, made the activatable puzzle doors, and created the game over and game win menu screens.
-Quinn also made it so the triforce triggers a win and that bombs/rupees are properly depleted.
+Quinn established the projectile deployment system and collision handling, exposed links health, setup the entire sound management system, and created the game over and game win menu screens.
+Quinn also made it so the triforce triggers a win and that bombs/rupees are properly depleted upon use.

-Henry made the normal doors actually function like doors, as well as the activatable puzzle block, the deceptively involved pause inventory screen, and the stairs to/from the basement.
+Henry made the normal doors actually function like doors-- the doors now teleport you to the right room and exposes the room to the game state, and have a narrower collision field, as well as the activatable puzzle block, the deceptively involved pause inventory screen (selecting an item, keeping track of visited rooms, keeping track of specific items), and the stairs to/from the basement.

 ## Code Reviews